 Many people choose to fly to Hamilton Island for a convenient resort holiday.
-Hamilton Island is the largest and most central hub in the Whitsundays.
+Hamilton Island is the largest and most central hub among the Whitsunday Islands.
 It’s where you can find an IGA, loads of accommodation options, restaurants and of course tours out the Islands or Great Barrier Reef.

-In early 2022, only four of the 74 Whitsunday islands are inhabited; Daydream, Hayman, Hamilton and Long Islands.
-There are plans for a new luxury resort to be built on Lindeman Island t by the end of 2022.
+In early 2022, only four of the 74 Whitsunday islands are inhabited; Daydream, Hayman, Hamilton and Long Island.

 The remaining 70 islands in the Whitsundays are completely deserted, with 32 forming the Whitsunday Islands National Park.
 The low occupancy rate within the Whitsundays makes them naturally spectacular to explore.